-We undertake transactions denominated in foreign currencies and, consequently, have exposures to exchange rate fluctuations arise.
+We undertake transactions denominated in foreign currencies and, consequently, have exposures to exchange rate fluctuations.
 Exchange rate exposures are managed through maintaining positions in the various currencies used in our operations and managing payments from the most appropriate positions.

-The carrying amounts of our foreign currency denominated monetary assets and liabilities at the end of the reporting period are as follows (EUR equivalents):
+The carrying amounts of our monetary assets and liabilities split on currencies at the end of the reporting period are as follows (EUR equivalents):